-A demostration has taken place in Palma de Mallorca in order to show solidarity to people who, they claim, are victims of the “banking and estate agency violence”.
-The demostration was organised after it made front page news that a man in Granada had commited suicide on Thursday hours before he was due for eviction.
-The organising group says this suicide was not a “one off” and that many hundreds of lives are being broken by abusive banking legislation.
+A demonstration has taken place in Palma de Mallorca in order to show solidarity to people who, they claim, are victims of the “banking and estate agency violence”.
+The demonstration was organized after it made front page news that a man in Granada had committed suicide on Thursday hours before he was due for eviction.
+The organising group says this suicide was not a “one-off” and that many hundreds of lives are being broken by abusive banking legislation.

 The Spanish government is creating a “Bad Bank”, or “Banco Malo”, in which to put all the toxic property assets.

 The idea is to progress from the current building crisis by drawing a line under the current woes in the construction sector.

 Basically, the Government of Spain issues debt and buys from Spanish banks all their bad investments, which are accumulated in a “bad bank”.